aws4embeddedlinux/meta-aws-demos/README.md

 ## Why choose build configurations this way?

-`TEMPLATECONF` is a great mechanism for initially populating build configuration, but it has a few short comings that arise because it will only write the files if they don't already exist.
+`TEMPLATECONF` is a great mechanism for initially populating a build configuration, but it has a few shortcomings that arise because it will only write the files if they don't already exist.
 Because of this, it's not suitable to _share_ device configuration because users won't automatically get the new configuration for a build when they change revisions in the repository.
 The